We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 Why did HTTP/3 peak in 2023 and decline by 2026?

 Cloudflare's own blog post in May 2023 reported HTTP/3 at 28% of global traffic and growing.
-By April 2026, Cloudflare Radar shows HTTP/3 at 21.11% and declining for three consecutive months.
+By the Q2 2026 close, Cloudflare Radar shows HTTP/3 at 21.04% — down sharply from its 2023 peak, then flat near 21% for a full year (20.50% in Q2 2025, 21.04% in Q2 2026).
 The most likely explanation comes from the 2024 ACM Web Conference paper "QUIC is not Quick Enough over Fast Internet," which showed QUIC suffers up to 45.2% throughput reduction vs HTTP/2 above 500 Mbps bandwidth.
 As fiber broadband expanded in developed markets between 2023 and 2026, more consumer connections crossed the 500 Mbps threshold where HTTP/3 becomes slower than HTTP/2.
 The underlying engineering fixes (UDP Generic Receive Offload deployment, user-space ACK optimization, multi-threaded reception) exist but are not yet universally deployed.
 Until those fixes ship more broadly, HTTP/3 is likely to continue trading share with HTTP/2 in fast-bandwidth markets while holding ground in mobile-first regions.

 How do you use HTTP version as a sales prospecting signal?